-On April 9, 1942, Bataan was surrendered to the Japanese and the Prisoners of War were marched out of Bataan.
-While the other Americans were being held at Camp O’Donnell, it is not known where Ed was being held.
+On April 9, 1942, Bataan surrendered to the Japanese, and the Prisoners of War were marched out of Bataan.
+While the other Americans were being held at Camp O’Donnell, it is not known where Ed was being held during this time.

 “Dear Mrs. A. DiBenedetti: